sprestage/sprestage.github.io-personal-notes/ocp_dev_notes.md

 - 4:15-5:15, lunch
 - 5:15-5:45, meeting with Maged (on Quality and Test and initial ideas for what skills to hire for)

-- [ ] ON-1792, set token for NationBuilder promoter 40793; then run a sync to start catching up their 7134 pending conversions to sync
+- [x] ON-1792, set token for NationBuilder promoter 40793; then run a sync to start catching up their 7134 pending conversions to sync; only 275 left when last checked
 - [x] email business that the Governors work is on staging for their review
 - [x] Need to finalize the ON-1705 Governor PR responses.
 I think I'm done, just need to check in, then get re-reviewed and approved by Shams.
 Maybe others too since I added the tests to confirm governors are successfully in the selected recipients on a promoted message.  https://github.com/one-click-politics/one-click-politics/pull/604/files
+- [x] Cicero import of US data
+- [ ] ON-1705 working on Governors UI changes

 Go back and wrap up this rake task PR, https://github.com/one-click-politics/one-click-politics/pull/529